harshithreddyhr9/DBZ-game/WeeklyScrumReports/sprint3.md

 2. Test the gameplay
 3. Make changes to the shenron world
 4. Make changes to the pause screen between levels

+**Team Member Name**
+Saumya Goyal

+**What I did since last scrum?**
+1. Added observer pattern to the modified gameplay
+2. Draw class diagram of the observer pattern implemented

+**What I am planning to work on next?**
+1. Implement Observer Pattern fot the health bar system
+2. Draw class diagram of the health bar system
+3. Re-edit the images in the game